detailyang/welcome/documentation/language/04_operators.md

 #### Description

 Divides `first` by `second`, wrapping around at the boundary of the type, and storing the result in `destination`.
+Halts if `second` is zero.

 #### Supported Types